Reyesfrancisp/horiseon_website_module_01/README.md

 ## Credits

-ASKBCS - Helped me to get the linking images working in the readme file Paul Cwik - For being an awesome TA, responding and answer questions JD Tadlock - For helping us understand how to code things from beginners to experts
+- ASKBCS - Helped me to get the linking images working in the readme file

+- Paul Cwik - For being an awesome TA, responding and answering my questions about the assignment

+- JD Tadlock - For helping us understand how to code things from beginners to experts

 ## License